de326729/TMDB-Movie-App/README.md

 * Build project and launch: npm run dev
 * Open your browser at: http://localhost:8080

+##Documentation
+Please download docs folder in your local machine and run index.html file to view project documentation.

 ## Functional Highlights
 * Integrates with the TMDB API to fetch and display movies